slundi/RatioUp/README.md

 ## Roadmap

 - [x] Log using `tracing`
-- [ ] use of XDG for the config file and logs
+- [x] BREAKING CHANGE: use of XDG for the config file.
+It will no longer be loaded from a `.env`
 - [x] Change delay if different after announcing
 - [x] Torrent clients in a separated library
 - [x] Parse response instead of using REGEX